TheMossConcept/MyTrash/README.md

 ReceivedDate
 ```

 These can be created ahead of time even though the two collections do not yet have data.
 This is done by accessing the database either throug the portal or through a terminal by using the information in the connection string.
 Remember to add the `--tls` flag to the `mongo` command.
-An index is created by using [this method](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/).
+An index is created by using the method documented at [https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/).
 In the latest update, these indexes  - along with indexes for all the foreign keys for performance - are generated in code the first time the database client is initialized, however, the above instructions have been left here as they still hold value as documentation into a vital aspect of the systems functionality.

 Finally, remember to grant your static web app CORS access so it can access the backend through a web browser.
 You should also remember to add the URL of your static web app to approve redirect URLs in the Azure AD B2C, otherwise login and profile edit will fail for your URL.
 This is also true if you change the URL of an already deployed solution.